dkn97/Guide-on-Base-Learn/README.md

 # Guide-on-Base-Learn

-Key activities you shouldn’t miss on Base

-how to commit on github (base guild task), this is the easiest way, no terminal stress
+how to commit on github (base guild task), this is the easiest way, no terminal stress:

 → open up github and go to repositories and click on "new" to create a fresh repo